Louisiana Voices Educator's Guide

 Gustes, Jr., Roy F. The 100 Greatest New Orleans Creole Recipes.
 Pelican Publishing, 1998.

 Hawkins, Nancy.
 Classroom Archaeology.
 Louisiana Division of Archaeology, 1991.
 For artifact reading, which contains archaeology activities for middle school students.
 Free.
-The Louisiana Division of Archaeology offers booklets, education packets, and bibliography through an online teacher order form.
+See Uniquely Louisiana for this and other educational resources from the Louisiana Division of Archaeology.

 Jambalaya: A Collection of Cajun and Creole Favorites from the Junior League of New Orleans.
 1983.
 A Walter S. McIlhenny Community Cookbook Hall of Fame book.